Data Lab

 Expected learning outcomes

-At the end of the course, students are expected to be able to:
+At the end of the Data Lab, students will be able to:

 Single course